-‘League of Legends’ Champion Crafting: Lunar Revel 2017 Cash Grab By Riot
+‘League Of Legends’ Champion Crafting: Lunar Revel 2017 Cash Grab By Riot

 The Hextech Crafting tends to be a gambling mechanism.
 The results from opening the various chests and envelopes are random.
 Sometimes you get a DJ Sona skin, other times you’ll get Aviator Irelia.
 Additionally, some skins (Hextech Annie and Soul Stealer Vayne) are locked behind the Hextech Crafting and have become super rare, potentially requiring hundreds of dollars to unlock.

-Considering the Golden Relics from the Lunar Revel envelopes can be turned into these ultra rare gemstones, players who have sought those rare skins will likely be tempted into purchasing the new item in hopes of acquiring their hearts desire.
+Considering the Golden Relics from the Lunar Revel envelopes can be turned into these ultra rare gemstones, players who have sought those rare skins will likely be tempted into purchasing the new item in hopes of acquiring their heart’s desire.

 There is absolutely nothing wrong with Riot making money off their game however they see fit.
 People can play League of Legends and get extremely good without paying a cent.
 For those who do, taking away the perceived value of a purchase, by removing the rarity of a skin, Riot devalues future purchases by these players.
 If Riot claims a skin will never be offered again, but it is, those who may have spent $30 on it are less likely to do so the next time Riot makes that claim.